 Sources Of Taurine In Raw Diets

-A species appropriate Prey Model Raw (PMR) diet is abundant in taurine.
+A well rounded Prey Model Raw (PMR) diet that uses whole cuts of meat will be abundant in taurine.
 When feeding a home-cooked diet, it is important to note that heat destroys more than half (about 65%) of the taurine content.
 Additionally, vegetables and grains contain almost no measurable amounts of taurine.

 The National Research Council (NRC) for cats provides minimum and recommended amounts for taurine per 1000 kcal: